 Digitization is a conceptual term that holds many associations across a variety of literature.
-Digitization is the term for creating a digital version of analogue things.
+Digitization is the term for creating a digital version of analog things.
 It is converting physical matter into digital format.
-For example paper documents, microfilm images, photographs, and more into bits and bytes that define them.
+For example, paper documents, microfilm images, photographs, and more into bits and bytes that define them.

 Explainable AI (XAI) refers to the ability of artificial intelligence systems to provide understandable explanations or justifications for their decisions and outputs.
 It aims to make AI systems more transparent and interpretable for humans.